erc-cosmos/cosmodoit/README.md

 <!-- NB: If the `doit` command is not on the `PATH`, the `python -m doit` command is equivalent. -->

-By default, the pipeline will look for pieces under the current folder; in the close future, the `--dir <target_dir>` option will be available to override that behavior.
+By default, the pipeline will look for pieces under the current folder; use the `--dir <target_dir>` option to override that behavior.
 Each piece should be in its own folder, and requires :
 * a performance in `.mid` format;
 * a score in `.mscz` format (Musescore);